Krythz43/KronosKontrollers_IITKGP/README.md

 We present you with an app that shall with great accuracy provide you the value of various discounts whichs you can obtain by providing the details of the associated product.

+## Accessing the final result

+The product can be accessed on [https://kronos-discount-predictor.netlify.app/](https://kronos-discount-predictor.netlify.app/).
+The site should be quite userfriendly and fun to test out.

+## Setting up Locally

 ### Running the server:

 The server cuurently uses flask and processes all the required computations.
 Do check `requirements.text` to know what all packages are required for the same.